 Credit unions exist to serve the needs of their members.
 Providing more opportunities for credit unions to serve a broader group of consumers will help diversify deposit options within each of our communities, while also reducing concentration risk in the financial services sector.

-Support the modernization of the Federal Credit Union Act (FCUA).
+Ask Congress to: Eliminate archaic barriers in the financial services marketplace by modernizing the Federal Credit Union Act (FCUA).